"Creativity is good!" Consultation workshops with Philip Parr from Parrabbola

 In Spring 2017, rarely displayed artworks from the Camden Art Collection were 3D-printed to provide a new way of looking at this fascinating collection.
 These 3D prints formed a ‘Museum in a Box’ which went on tour to Camden’s libraries and Great Ormond Street Hospital.
 During workshops children and their families could touch the 3D models and listen to artists’ audio interpretations of each object.
 The combination of the objects and audio then inspired stories, poems and sounds in response to the collection.
 Local resident Angela shares her experience of taking part in the Museum in a Box workshops with her son Lorenzo.

 With the support of House of Illustration, Swiss Cottage Library has launched the Camden Drawn project, inviting artists and illustrators to interpret Camden and show their work at Swiss Cottage Library from May 2017 to February 2018.
 Each poster will also be shown on the homepage of Love Camden for the duration of the exhibition.
 This month: Elly Clarke's New Map / Old Memories (Can Your Memory Become Mine?)

 Each month, Love Camden highlights an object from the Camden Art Collection that ties in with the cultural agenda across the borough of Camden.
-Featuring works by Barry Flanagan, Barbara Hepworth and Lancelot Ribeiro and many more, our Hidden Treasures series aims to provide insight in the history and legacy of some of the collection’s finest works.
+This month: Barbara Hepworth.